-The Defense of Marriage Department is CCI’s newest department.
+The Promotion & Defense of Marriage Department is CCI’s newest department.
 It was created by the bishops to support policies that promote marriage and strengthen the family.
 It opposes policies that undermine marriage as a sacred union between one man and one woman.

 The department also seeks better conscience protections for Church agencies in regards to Illinois’ civil union law, which went into effect June 1, 2011.
 Catholic Charities have been cut off from state-funded foster care and adoption contracts because of a dispute over the law’s religious exemption.